danazenggg/shiny/Final_Report.md

 Motivation
 ----------

-Due to rapid urbanizations and lifestyles, type 2 diabetes (T2D) has become one of the most concerning public health issues in China.
+Due to rapid urbanizations and lifestyle changes, Type II Diabetes (T2D) has become one of the most concerning public health issues in China.
 People with T2D are at risk of multiple complications including blindness, cardiovascular diseases, and becoming more susceptible to infectious diseases.
 As a result, researchers began to notice a higher tuberculosis (TB) incidence in the T2D positive population.
-Therefore, we would like to explore the association between TB and T2D and what potential risk factors contribute to this comorbidity, and hopefully, provide recommendations to control or decrease the prevalence of T2D and TB in China.
+Therefore, we would like to explore the incidence rate among people with diabetes and what potential risk factors contribute to this comorbidity, and hopefully, provide recommendations to control or decrease the prevalence of T2D and TB in China.

 Related work
 ------------

-We referred to a paper which conducted a retrospective cohort study in Shanghai, China.
-(Qiu, Shi et al. 2017) It calculated the incident rate and risk factors for tuberculosis among patients with type 2 diabetes.
+In Qiu, Shi et al. (2017), a retrospective cohort study in Shanghai, China calculated the incident rate and identified risk factors for tuberculosis among patients with Type II Diabetes.
 We explored some variables which have proved to be related to the risk of tuberculosis based on this paper.
 Moreover, we browsed WHO website to collect the statistics about diabetes and tuberculosis and the End TB strategy.
-In data science class, we learned lectures about data wrangling, build website and shiny.
-We all spared no efforts to apply these coding into our website.

 Initial Questions
 -----------------

-The planned questions include what’s the incident rate of TB and its associates among adults with type 2 diabetes in Shanghai, China between 2004-2014, and geographical distribution of TB infection among these specific populations.
-We intend to explore which variables might affect the TB incidence in people with type 2 diabetes.
-The potential factors would conclude gender, sociodemographic factor (i.e. age at diagnosis of T2D), clinical parameters (BMI, fasting glucose), complications of T2D, choice of antidiabetic medication, mode of exercises and geographical location.
+We would like to investigate the incident rate of TB and its associates among adults with type 2 diabetes in Shanghai, China between 2004-2014, and geographical distribution of TB cases among people with diabetes.
+The potential factors would include gender, sociodemographic factors (i.e. age at diagnosis of T2D), clinical parameters (i.e.fasting glucose), complications of T2D, choice of antidiabetic medication, mode of exercises and geographical location.
 Most of these questions were answered in our project.
-Over the course of the project, we found it’s necessary to further analyze their interaction, like analyzing exercises distribution and glucose management odds ratios in different districts.
-Also, we come up with a new question that we might further explore the multilevel analysis on TB cases if more data is accessible.
+Over the course of the project, we found taht it’s necessary to further analyze their interaction, like analyzing exercises distribution and glucose management odds ratios in different districts.
+Also, we came up with a new question that we might further explore the multilevel analysis on TB cases if more data was accessible.
 For example, we can analyze the individual, street and district levels respectively to check whether there is any difference in influencing the number of TB cases.

 Data Source and Data Cleaning
 -----------------------------

+#### Diabetes Dataset Source

+The diabetes data was from the Shanghai community-based diabetes management system (SCDMS), which was a diabetes register system operated by the Shanghai Municipal Centers for Disease Control and Prevention (Shanghai-CDC).
+Tuberculosis data was from Shanghai Municipal TB Surveillance System (SMTSS).SCDMS covers more than 25% of confirmed DM cases in Shanghai identified through the following approaches: community-based DM screenings, routine physical examinations and self-reporting.
+For confirmed DM cases, in-person interviews were conducted every 3 months after the initial assessment by CHC physicians to collect data on physical examination (including BMI and fasting blood glucose), complications, treatment modalities (categories and forms of medications used), lifestyle factors (including duration and intensity of physical activity in leisure time).
+The link to downlaod this dataset can be found [here](https://drive.google.com/open?id=1GPXa4-lAR7s1kYu0m6uMAxWKNmOVekh-).

+#### Administrative Map Source

+We obtained the administrative map from the [ArcGIS website](https://www.arcgis.com/home/item.html?id=105f92bd1fe54d428bea35eade65691b), since the administrative region of Shanghai is not included in the ggmap package.
+We converted the original shapefile to a data frame of longitude, latitude and administrative district.
+We joined this data frame to our data and showed the distribution of different parameters in each district.
+The link to downlaod this shipfile can be found [here](https://drive.google.com/open?id=1GPXa4-lAR7s1kYu0m6uMAxWKNmOVekh-).

+#### Data cleaning

 Renaming chinese variables in English and mutate vairables to desired format for data analysis